Jaishankar visits Israel's Ovda Airbase to meet IAF contingent taking part in biennial Blue Flag exercise | Law-Order

 The Blue Flag drill is a bi-annual exercise designed to strengthen Israel’s military cooperation internationally.

-Israel is among the top arms suppliers to India with sales ranging from Phalcon AWACS (airborne warning and control systems) and Searcher, Heron, and Harop UAVs (unmanned aerial vehicles) to Aerostat and Green Pine radars, Barak anti-missile defense and several types of missiles and laser-guided bombs.
+Israel is among the top arms suppliers to India with sales ranging from Phalcon AWACS (airborne warning and control systems) and Searcher, Heron and Harop UAVs (unmanned aerial vehicles) to Aerostat and Green Pine radars, Barak anti-missile defence and several types of missiles and laser-guided bombs.
+Earlier in the day, Jaishankar met with the Knesset - Israeli Parliament - Speaker Mickey Levy. ''Called on Speaker of Knesset of Israel, @MKMickeyLevy this morning.
+Had a wide ranging discussion with him and Chairman of Foreign Affairs and Defense Committee @Ram_Ben_Barak.
+Appreciated the broad support for the India relationship in the Knesset,'' Jaishankar said in a tweet.

+The minister also went to Kibbutz Be’erot Yitzhak to see modern livestock management technologies. ''These include substantial enhancement in animal health and milk yields.
+India-Israel tech collaboration holds great promise,'' he said in another tweet.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)